Scale invariance vs conformal invariance: Introduction

-In Lecture 1, we would like to begin with the definition of scale invariance and conformal invariance, and give criteria to distinguish between the two.
-Then we show various examples of scale invariant systems with or without conformal invariance.
-In Lecture 2, we try to give a field theoretic argument why scale invariant phenomena typically show enhanced conformal invariance under several assumptions.
-Unfortunately, the argument known in the literature is not complete in non-perturbative regimes, so we hope interested readers will contribute to the subject in the future.
-In Lecture 3, we give holographic discussions on the distinction and show possible equivalence between scale invariance and conformal invariance from the properties of the space-time dynamics.
+This review is based on a lecture note on scale invariance vs conformal invariance, on which the author gave lectures at Taiwan Central University for the 5th Taiwan School on Strings and Fields.
+Originally, we had three lectures, and the plan was as follows.
+In Lecture 1, we began with the definition of scale invariance and conformal invariance, and gave criteria to distinguish between the two.
+Then we showed various examples of scale invariant systems with or without conformal invariance.
+In Lecture 2, we tried to give a field theoretic argument why scale invariant phenomena typically show enhanced conformal invariance under several assumptions.
+In Lecture 3, we gave holographic discussions on the distinction and showed possible enhancement from scale invariance to conformal invariance from the properties of the space-time dynamics.

+In this review article, we have reorganized the lectures into 11 sections for a more coherent and self-contained presentation.
+Lecture 1 corresponds to section 2,3, and 4.
+Lecture 2 corresponds to section 5,6,7,8, and 9.
+Lecture 3 corresponds to section 10.
+Of course, we did not cover everything presented here in the lectures, so the review is significantly expanded compared with what the author discussed in the school.
+We have also added more recent developments after the school to catch up with the rapid pace of the researches in this field.

-\begin{itemize} \item As broader audience in mind, let us fix our notation for the space-time dimensionality.
+Before going into the main discussions, we would like to summarize the basic conventions of the review for future reference.
+We also provide some small tips for the readers how to read the review. \begin{itemize} \item As broader audience in mind, let us fix our notation for the space-time dimensionality.
 When we say $d$-dimension, it means either $d$-dimensional Euclidean (statistical) system, or relativistic $d$-dimensional space-time which is given by $d-1$ dimensional space and $1$ dimensional time. $\mu=0,1,2 \cdots d-1$ refers to Lorentz index with the Minkowski metric $\eta_{\mu\nu} = (-++\cdots)$.
 We also work in the Euclidean signature field theories with no particular mentioning of Wick rotation\footnote{With this regards, we will not discuss some subtle aspects of the global conformal transformation in Minkowski space-time.
-See section \ref{guide1}.} $x_d = ix_0$.
+See section \ref{contro}.} $x_d = ix_0$.
 In the Euclidean signature, we use $\mu = 1,2 \cdots d$ with the Euclidean metric $\delta_{\mu\nu} = (+++ \cdots)$.
 The antisymmetrization of the tensor indices is represented by $[IJ]$, and the symmetrization is represented by $(IJ)$.
-Only when we discuss field theories in $d=2$, we will use the complex coordinate which will be explained in section \ref{cfunc}.
+Only when we discuss field theories in $d=2$ dimension, we will use the complex coordinate which will be explained in section \ref{cfunc}.